GrzegorzBlaszczynski/OpenMotorcycleListAPI/README.md

 - Educational platforms and resources for motorcycle knowledge.

-Endpoints can be found in Swagger: http://vps-9730ccb8.vps.ovh.net:5080/index.html
+Endpoints can be found and tested here: http://vps-9730ccb8.vps.ovh.net:5080/index.html